Take the Enneagram Health Checkup: Are You the Healthiest Version of You?

 This health isn’t related to cholesterol levels, but rather an all-encompassing investigation into our emotional and mental condition.
-Ashton Whitmoyer-Ober, MA, a psychologist and Enneagram coach who authored The Enneagram for Relationships and is the co-host of the podcast Say Enneathing, explains that using the Enneagram to talk about health is individual to each person.
+Ashton Whitmoyer-Ober, an author, speaker, Enneagram coach and owner of The Business Gal Co., explains that using the Enneagram to talk about health is individual to each person.
 “It’s asking, ‘How do we live into who we were created to be?’ and ‘How do we become the best version of ourselves?’” she says.

-Maintaining optimal health is no easy feat, which is why most people idle in survival mode.
+But maintaining optimal health is no easy feat.
 “It’s really hard to be a healthy version of your type,” Whitmoyer-Ober says.
 “The expectations of who we think we need to be versus who we actually are and the limitations that people put on us to act a certain way—we think people will love us or accept us more if we hide parts of ourselves.”

 The Enneagram can challenge us to the point of discomfort, but the alternative means denying who we really are.
-Is your well-being declining and inflicting harm on those around you?
-Or are you simply surviving but want to develop into a person who thrives even under stress?
+Is your well-being declining and inflicting harm on you and those around you?
+Or are you simply surviving but aspiring to develop into a person who thrives even under stress?

 Take the Enneagram checkup below to reveal symptoms you might be ignoring and to discover tangible ways to improve your health and the way you interact with the world around you.